-- The maximum aggregate system capacity for a single-phase Basic EG IES connection (with either a single-phase inverter or any combination of single-phase inverters) on a three-phase supply is 9 kVA, with a maximum inverter capacity of 3kVA on any one phase. - The maximum system capacity for a three-phase Basic EG IES connection is 30 kVA.
+- The maximum system capacity for a single-phase Basic EG IES connection on a single-phase supply is 10 kVA. - The maximum aggregate system capacity for a single-phase Basic EG IES connection (with either a single-phase inverter or any combination of single-phase inverters) on a three-phase supply is 9 kVA, with a maximum inverter capacity of 3kVA on any one phase. - The maximum system capacity for a three-phase Basic EG IES connection is 30 kVA.